Pages

 The FLSA, which stands for Fair Labor Standards Act, is a government act that establishes standards regarding overtime pay, minimum wage, recordkeeping, and youth employment.
 The original Fair Labor Standards Act was signed in June of 1938 but has been updated since, such as when an updated federal minimum wage of $7.25 per hour went into effect in July of 2009.

 One of the many things the FLSA governs is which employees are exempt and which are non-exempt.
+Check out our compliance guide to learn about FLSA and other HR compliance issues.

 Non-exempt employees are usually hourly employees and are eligible for both minimum wage and overtime pay.
 Overtime pay for non-exempt employees is calculated at 1.5 times their regular hourly pay for any hours worked over the standard hours for their job (usually 40) in a given week.
 Overtime pay is subject to both federal and state standards, so it’s important to make sure that all non-exempt employees are compensated accordingly.

-According to the Fair Labor Standards Act, hourly employees are classified as “an employee who is employed on a salary, wage, commission or piecework basis and paid at least once per month.”
+According to the Fair Labor Standards Act, hourly employees are classified as "an employee who is employed on a salary, wage, commission or piecework basis and paid at least once per month."
 Hourly employees receive their earnings according to the number of hours they work.
 Hourly employees in the United States need to be classified as such according to the Fair Labor Standards Act.
-Those that fall under this category are those who earn only on a salary, wage, commission or piecework basis and are paid at least once per month.
+Those who fall under this category are those who earn only on a salary, wage, commission, or piecework basis and are paid at least once per month.

 To determine if an employee is exempt or non-exempt, it’s important to review the requirements from the Department of Labor for different types of exemptions.
 As of this writing, there are 5 different types of exemptions: executive, administrative, professional (which has two subcategories), computer employee, and outside sales.
 It’s critical that HR departments are sure that they are applying the appropriate exemption requirements to people in the relevant roles.